Gervase Phinn

-Gervase Phinn (born 27 December 1946, Rotherham, England) is an English author and educator.
+Gervase Phinn (born 27 December 1946) is an English author and educator.
 After a career as a teacher he became a schools inspector and, latterly, Visiting Professor of Education at the University of Teesside.
 He graduated from Leeds Trinity University in 1970 with a degree in Education.

 He has published five volumes of memoir, collections of poetry and a number of books about education.
 He has a particular interest in children's literature and literacy.

-He is married with four grown-up children.

 Career

 Phinn taught in a range of schools for fourteen years before becoming an education adviser and school inspector.
 He is now: